 Task Type

-• Image Update: You can create this type of task to replace images of ECS instances or elastic container instances.
+• Update Image: You can create tasks of this type to replace the current images of ECS instances or elastic container instances.
 You can select a public image, a custom image, a shared image, or an image from Alibaba Cloud Marketplace.
 The ECS instances or elastic container instances are restarted during the update.
 You must also configure the following parameters:

 • Image for Update: the image that is used in the update task.